Evolutionarily Stable (Mis)specifications: Theory and Applications: Learning Channel and New Stability Phenomena

-Now consider the misspecified theory that contains two models, $F_{A}$ and $F_{B}$.
-For each of these models, the distribution of consequences only depends on one's own strategy and not on the opponent's strategy.
-Under model $F_{A},$ playing $a_{1},a_{2},a_{3}$ generate the $g$ consequence with probabilities 0.1, 0.3, and 0.2 respectively.
-Under model $F_{B},$ playing $a_{1},a_{2},a_{3}$ generate the $g$ consequence with probabilities 0.5, 0.14, and 0.4 respectively.
+Thus, the minimal correctly specified model is not evolutionarily fragile against any singleton.
+However, consider the misspecified model $\Theta= \{F_{A},F_{B}\}$, where both $F_{A}$ and $F_{B}$ depend only on one's own strategies and not the opponent's.
+Under $F_{A},$ $a_{1},a_{2},a_{3}$ lead to consequence $g$ with probabilities 0.1, 0.3, and 0.2 respectively.
+Under $F_{B},$ playing $a_{1},a_{2},a_{3}$ lead to consequence $g$ with probabilities 0.5, 0.14, and 0.4 respectively.